garrandall/popular-music-data/tracks/afternoons---coffeespoons-crash-test-dummies.md

 Someday I'll have a disappearing hairline
 Someday I'll wear pajamas in the daytime

-Woahh, afternoons will be measured out
+Woah, afternoons will be measured out
 Measured out, measured with
 Coffeespoons and T.S.
 Eliot